 Stretching: you either love it or you hate it.

 There’s something wonderful about a good stretch!
 It helps you to warm up your muscles before a run, and it can get rid of the aches and pains of hours spent sitting.
 We all know stretching before a workout is important, as it helps to prevent sore muscles.
+If this is something you are currently suffering with, implementing amino acid supplements before a workout can help decrease muscle soreness, which is what you want.
+Be sure to do some research into this if you are wanting to go down this route.
 But should you stretch before a run?

 Stretching is still one of the most hotly-debated topics in the fitness world.
 Whether you’re “for” or “against” it, there are a few things you need to know about stretching before running: